philipchung/verifact/README.md

 ADMIN_EMAIL=email@domain.edu
 ```

 If you plan to commit this code to a public repo, git ignore the `.env` file so you do not commit your secrets.
+The `.env` is made available in this repo for visibility to default environment variables which are used by docker containers and scripts.

 ## Python Environment